ninjaframework/ninja/ninja-core/src/site/markdown/documentation/content_negotiation.md

 }
 </pre>

-Route /api/person would then handle Accept:application/json and Accept:application/xml.
+Route /api/person would then handle <code>Accept:application/json</code>
-The cool thing is that you write your code once, but Ninja handles the rendering via the matching rendering engine for you.
-If the Accept type dies not match you'll get a bad request error response.
+and <code>Accept:application/xml</code>.
+The cool thing is that you write your controller code once, but Ninja handles the rendering via the matching rendering engine for you.

+If the Accept type does not match you'll get a bad request error response.

 ### fallbackContentType(...)

-In the example above we saw that you'll get a bad request error response when a content type does not match.
+In the example above we saw that you'll get a bad request error response when an incoming Accept content type does not match.
 But sometimes you want to nevertheless render something.
 That's what fallbackContentType is for.

-If we'd extend the result like that:

 <pre class="prettyprint">
 public Result getPerson() {